entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 **182. Profundus sensory line connect with the optic branch of infraorbital sensory line: present(0); absent(1). **
 > Modified from Johnson *et al*.
 (2000), Character 24.
+> - In those taxa that the profundus sensory line is absent, this character is scored as 'not applicable'.

 > - Johnson *et al*.
 (2000): "In *Bryantolepis brachycephala* the profundus sensory line is present as a continuous line from the central sensory line on the Postorbital to the centre of the Preorbital terminating near the supraorbital sensory line (Denison, 1958)."